GrokInteractive/compendium/CONTRIBUTING.md

 * Create a new feature branch with your changes
 * Push your changes, including any issues in your commit messages
 * Issue a Pull Request to `master` and alert a member of the leadership team for review

-## Notes for contributions

-Don't do Markdown links (e.g. [this](http://google.com)).
-Since this guide will be printed out, those URLs won't be visible.
-Instead, do Google (http://google.com).

-Double check all spelling and grammar.